-The industry's request comes after Scott Pruitt, head of the Environmental Protection Agency, announced last month that he was reversing an Obama-era effort to bar the use of Dow's chlorpyrifos pesticide on food after recent peer-reviewed studies found that even tiny levels of exposure could hinder the development of children's brains.
+The industry's request comes after EPA Administrator Scott Pruitt announced last month he was reversing an Obama-era effort to bar the use of Dow's chlorpyrifos pesticide on food after recent peer-reviewed studies found that even tiny levels of exposure could hinder the development of children's brains.

-In his previous role as Oklahoma's attorney general, Pruitt often aligned himself in legal disputes with the interests of executives and corporations who supported his state campaigns.
-He filed more than one dozen lawsuits seeking to overturn some of the same regulations he is now charged with enforcing.
+In his prior job as Oklahoma's attorney general, Pruitt often aligned himself in legal disputes with the interests of executives and corporations who supported his state campaigns.
+He filed more than a dozen lawsuits seeking to overturn some of the same regulations he is now charged with enforcing.

 Pruitt declined to answer questions from reporters Wednesday as he toured a polluted Superfund site in Indiana.
-A spokesman for the agency later said Pruitt won't "prejudge" any potential rule-making decisions as "we are trying to restore regulatory sanity to EPA's work."
+Agency spokesman J.P.
+Freire later told AP that Pruitt won't "prejudge" any potential rule-making decisions as "we are trying to restore regulatory sanity to EPA's work."